 This is the time to plan to plan, to allocate enough time to define the next big destination or, if you have already defined your next strategic destination, to confirm that it is still the right destination to be aiming for.
 And to assess how the year has gone and the course that you’re actually on.
 (Which in turn could impact the destination you have set.)

 Read my post, plan to plan because in it I set out how to roughly estimate how much time you need in order to plan for next year.

 Also, check out my post Review Your Year – 3 Key Questions You Should Ask which will help you review how the year has gone.

 Next year won’t be better than this by accident.
 If you want it to be, then please set aside the time now to make it a better year if not the best year yet.

 It’s never too early to start planning how you are going to strategically grow your business.
-If you don’t know how to do this then check out my course, Plan to Succeed, in which I’ll show you, step-by-step, how to create the right strategy to grow your business with certainty and control instead of with hope and luck.
+If you don’t know how to do this then check out my course, Small Business Strategy for Success, in which I’ll show you, step-by-step, how to create the right strategy to grow your business with certainty and control instead of with hope and luck.